 Associate of Science Requirements Summary

-Credits

 GBC Orientation

 English/Communications

 Mathematics

 Science

-At least 3 credits from: BIOL 190; CHEM 100, 121; GEOL 101; PHYS 100, 151

 Select an additional three credits from the above or from: ANTH 102, AST 101, BIOL 100, ENV 100, GEOG 103, NUTR 121

 Select additional courses for a total of at least 13 credits and 4 courses.
 These courses can be selected from the science options above or from any 3- or 4-credit BIOL, CHEM, GEOL, or PHYS courses (with a lab component).

 Social Science

-Within the 6 credits, PSC 101, or HIST 101 and 102 are required to meet the U.S. and Nevada Constitutions requirements:
+Within the 6 credits, PSC 101, or HIST 101 and 102 are required to meet the U.S. and Nevada Constitutions requirements.

 Humanities and Fine Arts6